VincentL-00/SITE-Light-Sound-Memory-Game/README.md

     if I could create a dataset for people who play the game, it would bring an incentive to play this game.
 Similar to the Humanbenchmark memory test, I could
     collect their data and return what percentile their memory skills are or have this data to help raise awareness or better others health.
 We can record their gender, age and their health to create this dataset to see how deterioration of memory happens overtime between genders or if underlying illnesses can benefit memory or make it drastically worse.
-The difficulty settings overall will provide a detailed set of data that shows how
+The difficulty settings overall will provide a detailed set of data that shows how a sped up playblack speed can affect the results of different demographics.

 ## Interview Recording URL Link